-We'll see a bunch of them.
+We will see them by the handful.
 Literally.
-Nowadays, whoever wants to be present in the wearable market must have their own activity monitor.
-Whoever doesn't present their first model, will be presenting the renewal of last year's model.
+Today, anyone who wants to be present in the wearables market must have their own activity monitor.
+Anyone who does not present their first model will be presenting the renewal of last year's model.

 I don't trust that many will catch my eye, but I will focus on those that will bring new developments to the industry, because the step/calory/distance count is already well established.